 It’s not easy to feed your family healthy meals when you are busy and are on a budget.
 And especially with food prices on the rise and organic foods being so expensive, it might be easier to buy cheap packaged processed foods.
 But in the long run, it’s not cheaper.
 Your family’s health is priceless and you wouldn’t want to risk their being sick from eating foods exposed to pesticides, artificial ingredients, added sugar and ‘unknown’ food additives.

-According to Environmental Working Group, a non-profit organization that tests consumer products for safety, states, “Some 65 percent of thousands of produce samples analyzed by the U.S. Department of Agriculture test positive for pesticide residues.
+According to EWG.org, a non-profit organization that tests consumer products for safety, states, “Some 65 percent of thousands of produce samples analyzed by the U.S. Department of Agriculture test positive for pesticide residues.
 That’s bad news for the growing number of Americans who want to minimize their consumption of pesticides.
 Parents’ concerns have been validated by the American Academy of Pediatrics, which in 2012 issued an important report that said that children have “unique susceptibilities to [pesticide residues’] potential toxicity.”
 The pediatricians’ organization cited research that linked pesticide exposures in early life and “pediatric cancers, decreased cognitive function, and behavioral problems.”

 It advised its members to urge parents to consult “reliable resources that provide information on the relative pesticide content of various fruits and vegetables.’